 The American Legion is the nation’s largest wartime veterans’ service organization with a membership of over 2 million men and women.

-All veterans of honorable service during a wartime period, and those currently serving on active duty, are eligible to belong to The American Legion.
+If you have served at least one day of active military duty since December 7, 1941 and were honorably discharged or you are still serving active military duty honorably, you are eligible for membership with The American Legion.
 Congress chartered The American Legion in 1919 as a veteran’s service organization.
 Since its founding, The American Legion has remained focused on activities that honor God and country.